 It’s somewhat of a slap in the face to traditional journalistic convention, and not in a good way.

-Chapters full of genuine insight often slip into extended periods of self-reflection, conducted through a half cut haze, infused with showboating and usually culminating in existential crisis, as Smith concludes the premise of the book an unworthy one.
-For the most part it’s extremely entertaining, although occasionally wears a little thin.
+Chapters full of genuine insight often slip into extended periods of self-reflection, conducted through a half cut haze, infused with showboating and usually culminating in existential crisis, as Smith frequently concludes the premise of the book an unworthy one.
+For the most part it’s entertaining enough, although occasionally wears a little thin.

 However, as we enter the final chapters, Smith’s quest to leave no stone unturned suddenly buckles as he finds himself unable to swim against the vicious tide of industry secrecy.

-The buckle begins with him wondering aloud whether there is a drug fuelled scandal unravelling right now under our noses in the world of professional surfing.
-After man long passages filled with moral wrangling on the pros and cons of blowing it open, he concludes that no, it isn’t his place.
+The buckle begins with him wondering aloud whether there is a drug-fuelled scandal unravelling right now under our noses in the world of professional surfing.
+After many long passages filled with moral wranglings on the pros and cons of blowing it open, he concludes that no, it isn’t his place.
 He can’t get anyone to go on record.
 He can’t justify it and he will probably get sued the shit out of.